muhammadnizami/earley-parser/README.md

 displays the parses using NLTK's tree-drawing.

 See `sample-grammar.txt` on how to format your grammar.
-(The parser program requires each rule to only produce non-terminal or terminal symbols, not both.)
+The parser program requires each rule to only produce non-terminal or terminal symbols, not both.
+The symbols `<GAM>`, `I`, `H`, `S'`, and `E_*` are reserved for internal processing.
+Defining such symbols in the grammar file will cause undefined behavior.

 To show the charts, you can add the argument `--show-chart`.
 To show the extended grammar, you can add the argument `--show-grammar`